 Everyone had at one point or another to call a technician.
 And chances are good that it wasn’t too pleasant.
 You have to take time out of your schedule, wait for the call and then realize that the technician is running late.
 We’ve all been there.

 Efficient management of service technicians was historically one of the most challenging operations for many organizations.
 There are so many factors that go into it, many of which are sensitive to a good-old human factor.
-Miscommunications, delays, time logs, and lack of real-time visibility.
+Miscommunications, delays, time logs, and no real-time visibility.
 Although the introduction of digital databases played a significant part in improving the service sector overall, it is still very flawed to this day.

 Naturally, there was a great demand for systems that can streamline and assist with managing field service operations.
 With the introduction of advanced cloud computing and connected mobile devices, technological solutions are sufficient enough to meet that demand.
 The resulting software allows automating field operation processes through mobile systems.
 It became known as field service management (FSM) technology.

 What Is Field Service Management & Why It is Important

 FSM’s primary purpose is to establish connections between consumers, dispatchers, and service professionals via a single digital environment.
 FSM software enables businesses to combine their front-end service management with databases and CRM platforms, enabling simple communication and on-demand access to client information.

 FSM software has existed for a while now, however, more than 50% of businesses that offer field services still continue to use manual administration.
 To keep up with consumer demands and remain competitive in the market, more and more businesses need to use creative digital solutions as general customer expectations rise.

 What Is Salesforce Field Service

 Field Service is a Salesforce Service Cloud extension to simplify, streamline, and, most importantly, increase client satisfaction for field-service businesses.